fbpx

 • You have to repair the emotional connection with your kid when there is a break in the relationship.
 Do this as soon as possible;

-• Let your kids separate from you and their own person, and even when you are disappointed in them, welcome them with connection and love.
+• Let your kids separate from you and their person, and even when you are disappointed in them, welcome them with connection and love.
 Use a calm way to discuss your concerns.
 In this way, your kid will feel secure and safe.

 Being a parent is not an easy task.
 There is not a big difference between being a strict parent and a parent who traumatizes a young brain.
 You need to be more careful and aware of your behavior.

-You have to listen to what you are saying (choose words wisely) and how you are saying it, and watch your body language.
+You have to listen to what you are saying (choose words wisely) and how you are saying it and watch your body language.
 Even though there are little kids who act defiant, indifferent, and tough, they can still be vulnerable.

 We have to honor and remember all of our childhood memories, and we have to take care of our kids and provide them with a good childhood in which they will learn how to be strong and healthy individuals.